bghira/SimpleTuner/OPTIONS.md

                         cosine wave will use this value as its lower bound for the learning rate.
   --i_know_what_i_am_doing
-                        If you are using an optimizer other than AdamW, you must set this flag to continue.
-This is a safety feature to prevent accidental use of an unsupported optimizer, as weights are stored in bfloat16.
+                        This flag allows you to override some safety checks.
+                        It's not recommended to use this unless you are developing the platform.
+Generally speaking, issue
+                        reports submitted with this flag enabled will go to the bottom of the queue.
   --accelerator_cache_clear_interval ACCELERATOR_CACHE_CLEAR_INTERVAL
                         Clear the cache from VRAM every X steps.
 This can help prevent memory leaks, but may slow down training.